 Most instruments that fit into a class also have features that are not defined by the class.
 Instrument specific capabilities are the functions, attributes, and attribute values that represent those features.
 For example, some oscilloscopes have special features such jitter and timing analysis that are not defined in the IviScope class specification.
 The functions, attributes, and attribute values necessary to access the jitter and timing analysis capabilities of the oscilloscope are considered instrument specific capabilities.
 The IVI Foundation allows for instrument specific features in IVI drivers.
-In fact, driver developers are encouraged to implement instrument specific features in their drivers.
-However, the user of an application that accesses instrument specific features of a driver cannot swap in a different instrument without modifying the instrument specific portions of the test program.
+In fact, driver developers are encouraged to implement instrument specific features of a driver cannot swap in a different instrument without modifying the instrument specific portions of the test program.